twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - Serializers can either be page-centric or model-centric
     - Model-centric is way more reuseable
     - buuut... hmmmm... maybe there is something to reconsider with page-centric serializers?
-        - TODO: Page-centric or maybe action-centric serializers exploration?
+        - SKIP: Page-centric or maybe action-centric serializers exploration?
 Sidesteps caching concerns entirely (not even a common thing really)
-            - TODO: This is prob along the spectrum of RPC vs REST, https://nordicapis.com/whats-the-difference-between-rpc-and-rest/
+            - SKIP: This is prob along the spectrum of RPC vs REST, https://nordicapis.com/whats-the-difference-between-rpc-and-rest/
             - Looking at https://stackoverflow.com/a/55718066/1960509 - Realizing RPC would still have same headaches as REST with reuse across serializers -- prob exacerbated even due to keys being less clear =/
                 - e.g. If an onboarding form + settings form use same model, then we're talking to that endpoint twice
                 - buuut maybe this is find in practice and saner to develop against (e.g. handling one-offs)